smach/newpost/README.md

 # newpost

-newpost is a simple, one-function package for Quarto blogs that helps you create a new folder and index.qmd file for a new blog post.
+newpost is a simple, two-function package for Quarto blogs that helps you create a new folder and index.qmd file for a new blog post.
 It uses the RStudio IDE's API, so you do need to be running RStudio for this to work properly.

 WARNING: This will create folders and files on your system!